thraraujo/pysymmpol/paper/paper.md

 # Acknowledgements

-I would like to thank Fapesp, São Paulo Research Foundation, for finantial support, grant \textbf{2022/06599-0}.
+I would like to thank Fapesp, São Paulo Research Foundation, for financial support, grant \textbf{2022/06599-0}.
 I would also like to thank the Free and Open Source Software community.

 # References